 Kimball and his team departed from traditional steamed puddings for their Blackberry Roly Poly recipe.

-In ten minutes, they also made their own jam using fresh blackberries and sugar.
-"We put that on the dough, rolled it up and we baked it for about 40 minutes.
+In 10 minutes, they also made their own jam using fresh blackberries and sugar.
+"We put that on the dough, rolled it up, and we baked it for about 40 minutes.
 It's fabulous."